KamilSJaron/Conjunction/README.md

 ### Quick

-Open a terminal promt, go to folder <path>/forsim/ and just write
+Open a terminal promt, go to folder <path>/Conjunction/ and just write

 $make

-The fully operational exectutible "forsim" should be created and prepared for use.
+The fully operational exectutible "conjunction" should be created and prepared for use.

 ### Safe / developer build